 The Right Way to Water

-- Use the finger test: Stick your finger 2 inches into the soil
+- Use the finger test: push a finger 2 inches into the soil.
+Still moist?
+Wait a few more days.
+Completely dry?
+Time to water.

-- Water thoroughly: Pour until water flows from drainage holes
+- Water thoroughly: pour until it flows from the drainage holes.

 Seasonal Watering Schedule